thorben-frank/geomatt/README.md

 `git clone https://github.com/thorben-frank/detect-the-interactions-that-matter-in-matter-geometric-attention-for-many-body-systems.git`

-All following setup commands are intended to be executed in in the folder in which the `setup.py` file lies.
+Afterwards change into the directory `detect-the-interactions-that-matter-in-matter-geometric-attention-for-many-body-systems`.

 ### Code

+#### Create a Virtual Environment
+Lets start by setting up a new virtual environment.
+Therefore, type

+`python3 -m venv venv_geometric_attention`

+which will setup a new virtual environment with the name `venv_geometric_attention`.
+Next activate the virtual environment by using the command

+`source venv_geometric_attention/bin/activate`

-To install the package geometric attention as well as all dependencies which are needed in the following run the command:
+To install the package geometric attention and all dependencies which are needed in the following run the command

-`pip install .`
+`pip3 install .`
 ### Getting the Data
 In the paper the MD17 data sets and a DNA data set are used.
 They can be downloaded [here](https://drive.google.com/drive/folders/1GmyFUGzHfw2OK2fpv_3AH285xpUZk8JA?usp=sharing).
 After unpacking the data please put the folder `datasets` into the `detect-the-interactions-that-matter-in-matter-attention-for-many-body-systems` folder.